leventdev/leventdev/README.md

 # :wave: Heya!
 I'm Levente, a BBADBA student at IE University.
-I code mostly in PHP and Vue with Laravel, or Next.js with React.
+I code mostly in PHP with Laravel (and Vue), and i occasionally use Next.js with React and JavaScript and React Native with JavaScript.
 I'm working on [PupilPay](https://pupilpay.hu/) and [DropSpace](https://github.com/leventdev/dropspace), and a few other things.

 You can reach me at: